raaum/frontflow/README.md

 - Watches changes to files
 - Adds environmental variables
 - Adds static reloads
+- Processes your Sass CSS
+- Minifies your CSS
+- Minifies your CoffeeScript
 - Minifies your JavaScript
 - Minifies your HTML
 - Minifies your JSON